dainst/idai-field/README.md

 ```
 npm install -g typings
 npm install -g karma  # only necessary if you need to run karma directly from the command prompt
-npm install -g gulp   # only necessary if you need to debug gulp commands
+npm install -g gulp   # only necessary if you need to debug gulp commands from the command prompt
 ```

 If that is done, install the necessary dependencies